smithy-lang/smithy/_sources/spec/event-streams.rst.txt

 Event stream specification
 ==========================

-An event stream is an abstraction that allows messages to be sent asynchronously over a persistent connection between a client and server.
+An event stream is an abstraction that allows multiple messages to be sent asynchronously between a client and server.
 Event streams support both duplex and simplex streaming.
 The serialization format and framing of messages sent over event streams is defined by the :ref:`protocol <protocols-trait>` of a service.

-Event streams are defined on operations using the :ref:`inputEventStream-trait` and :ref:`outputEventStream-trait`.
-These traits reference a member of the input or output of an operation that targets the shape sent over the event stream.
+An operation can send an event stream as part of its input or output.
+An event stream is formed when an input or output member of an operation is marked with the :ref:`eventStream-trait`.
 A member that targets a structure is a *single-event event stream*, and a member that targets a union is a *multi-event event stream*.

 .. contents:: Table of contents